 Let’s start with Facebook’s Surveillance Machine, by Zeynep Tufekci in last Monday’s New York Times.
 Among other things (all correct), Zeynep explains that “Facebook makes money, in other words, by profiling us and then selling our attention to advertisers, political actors and others.
 These are Facebook’s true customers, whom it works hard to please.”

-With no control by readers (beyond tracking protection which relatively few know how to use), and damn little care or control by the publishers who bare those readers’ necks to the vampires, who knows what the hell actually happens to the data?
-No one entity, that’s for sure.
+With no control by readers (beyond tracking protection which relatively few know how to use, and for which there is no one approach, standard, experience or audit trail), and no blood valving by the publishers who bare those readers’ necks, who knows what the hell actually happens to the data?

-For one among many views of what’s going on, here’s a screen shot of what RedMorph, a privacy monitoring and protection extention in Chrome showed going on behind Zeynep’s op-ed in the Times: And that’s just one small wedge of a much wider view.
-And here’s more irony: a screen shot of RedMorph’s home page:
+For one among many views of what’s going on, here’s a compressed screen shot of what Privacy Badger showed going on in my browser behind Zeynep’s op-ed in the Times:

 That quote is from Free Tools to Keep Those Creepy Online Ads From Watching You, by Brian X. Chen and Natasha Singer, and published on 17 February 2016 in the Times.

-By the way, I want to make clear that Zeynep, Brian and Natasha are all innocents here, thanks to the “Chinese wall” between the editorial and publishing functions of the Times.
-In fact same irony applies to countless other correct and important reporting on the Facebook/Cambridge Analytica mess by other writers and pubs.
+The same irony applies to countless other correct and important reportage on the Facebook/Cambridge Analytica mess by other writers and pubs.
 Take, for example, Cambridge Analytica, Facebook, and the Revelations of Open Secrets, by Sue Halpern in yesterday’s New Yorker.
 Here’s what RedMorph shows going on behind that piece:

 Note that I have the data leak toward Facebook.net blocked by default.